ArthurAguiarDEV/ArthurAguiarDEV/README.md

 Frontend Developer.

-I'm graduated in Analise e Desenvolvimento de Sistemas at [UNOPAR-PR]
+I'm graduated in System Analisys and Development at [UNOPAR-PR]

 I'm currently study content related to Front-end development with react-native and follow updates from the entire react/next.js universe